 - (8) Sectoral Asset Management Inc., in its capacity as investment adviser to New Emerging Medical Opportunities Fund III, L.P.
 (NEMO), has the sole right to dispose of or vote the NEMO shares and is the owner of the general partner (Sectoral GP III L.P.) of NEMO.
-Michael Sjöström and Jérôme Pfund are ultimate beneficial owners and senior executives of Sectoral Management Inc. Each of Sectoral Asset Management Inc., Mr. Sjöström and Mr. Pfund disclaims beneficial ownership of the NEMO shares except to the extent of its or his pecuniary interest therein.
+Michael Sjöström and Stefan Larson are partners of Sectoral Management Inc. and as a result may be deemed to have voting and investment power with respect to the shares held by NEMO.
+Each of Sectoral Asset Management, Inc., Mr. Sjöström and Mr. Larson disclaims beneficial ownership of the NEMO shares except to the extent of its or his pecuniary interest therein.
 The mailing address for NEMO is c/o Sectoral Asset Management Inc. at 1010 Sherbrooke St. West, #1610, Montreal, QC Canada H3A 2R7. - (9) Represents 1,878,808 shares held by Pfizer Ventures Investments LLC (Pfizer Ventures) and 365,042 shares held by Pfizer Ventures (US) LLC (Pfizer US).
 Pfizer Ventures and Pfizer US are each a wholly-owned subsidiary of Pfizer Inc., a publicly traded company (Pfizer).
 By virtue of the relationship between Pfizer, Pfizer Ventures and Pfizer US, Pfizer may be deemed to have beneficial ownership of shares held by Pfizer Ventures and Pfizer US.
 Pfizer's address is 235 East 42nd Street, New York, New York 10017. - (10) Represents 755,480 shares held by family trust of Dr. Worland of which he is a trustee and 1,304,669 shares underlying options to purchase shares of Common Stock. - (11) Represents 123,932 shares underlying options to purchase shares of Common Stock. - (12) Represents 485,062 shares underlying options to purchase shares of Common Stock. - (13) Represents 142,168 shares of Common Stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich by Locust Walk Partners LLC (LWP), a member of LWAC Sponsor, and 1,034 shares of Common Stock held directly by LWAC Sponsor and allocated to Mr. Ehrlich's spouse by LWP. - (14) Represents 24,142 shares underlying options to purchase shares of Common Stock. - (15) Represents 10,624,867 shares of Common stock and 2,019,085 options to purchase shares of Common Stock.